Kévé City

-City City in Togo's Maritime region
+City in Togo's Maritime region

 Kévé sits in Togo's Maritime Region near lagoons and palm-lined coasts; visitors come for small fishing harbors, bustling local markets selling smoked fish and plantains, and the slow trade between lagoon and sea.

-Why Visit Kévé? #
+Why Visit Kévé?#

 Located in Togo’s Maritime Region, Kévè is appealing for visitors drawn to coastal lagoons, palm-lined countryside and lively market scenes.
 Traditional Ewe drumming and dance are part of everyday culture, and street food like grilled fish with fufu showcases regional flavors.
 Travelers interested in market life, local festivals that include vodun-inspired ceremonies, and short trips to the coast for fishing villages will find this an evocative gateway into southern Togolese culture.

-Top Things to Do in Kévé
+Best Things to Do in Kévé#

-All Attractions ›- Kévé Central Market - Busy market selling fish, yams, fabrics, and regional street foods daily.
+Kévé Central Market - Busy market selling fish, yams, fabrics, and regional street foods daily.

-- Aného beaches (nearby) - Sandy Atlantic beaches near Aného, good for swimming and fishing views.
+Aného beaches (nearby) - Sandy Atlantic beaches near Aného, good for swimming and fishing views.

-- Local craft workshops in Kévé - Artisans carving wood and weaving baskets in small roadside workshops open to visitors.
+Local craft workshops in Kévé - Artisans carving wood and weaving baskets in small roadside workshops open to visitors.

-- Traditional palm-wine stands - Traditional palm-wine stalls offering refreshments and music in the evenings.
+Traditional palm-wine stands - Traditional palm-wine stalls offering refreshments and music in the evenings.

-- Village weaving cooperatives - Small cooperatives making cloth and baskets, permitting demonstrations and purchases.
+Village weaving cooperatives - Small cooperatives making cloth and baskets, permitting demonstrations and purchases.

-- Coastal fishing piers - Early-morning piers where local fishermen land catches and sell directly to shoppers.
+Coastal fishing piers - Early-morning piers where local fishermen land catches and sell directly to shoppers.

-- Lomé - Capital city with Grand Marché, beaches, and colonial architecture a short drive.
+Lomé - Capital city with Grand Marché, beaches, and colonial architecture a short drive.

-- Aného and Togoville - Historic towns offering colonial-era buildings, waterside promenades, and cultural museums.
+Aného and Togoville - Historic towns offering colonial-era buildings, waterside promenades, and cultural museums.

-Best Time to Visit Kévé #
+Best Time to Visit Kévé#

 Kévé in southern Togo has two rainy seasons and a dry Harmattan period.
 Visit during the main dry months (December-March) for easier travel and clearer skies.